gshipley/2013-Summit-Lab/OpenShift Enterprise Summit - Lab Manual.md

-If you completed all of the steps in lab 16 correctly, you should be able to verify that your application was created correctly by opening up a web browser and entering the following URL:
+If you completed all of the steps in the previous labs correctly, you should be able to verify that your application was created correctly by opening up a web browser on the client host and entering the following URL:

 	http://firstphp-ose.example.com